How to Inform The DVLA When You've Sold Your Car

 What if I have Personalised Number Plates?

-Personalised number plates will have to be transferred to another vehicle or to a retention certificate before sale or disposal of your car.
+Personalised number plates will have to be transferred to another vehicle or if you are planning on keeping the registration for a period of time without using it on a car, then it must be transferred to a retention certificate before sale or disposal of your vehicle.
 If are looking to purchase personalised number plates our handy guide well help with the process.

 The DVLA’s online service is setup to make the process when selling, buying, or transferring your car simpler.
 With a platform like this, you do not need to send documents through the post.
 If you face any issues while selling, buying, or transferring your vehicle, give the DVLA a call or write them an email.